dry-rb/dry-rb.org/source/gems/dry-types/hash-schemas.html.md

 # => {}
 ```

-Type transformations work perfectly with inheritance, you don't have to define the same rules more than once:
+Type transformations work perfectly with inheritance, you don't have to define same rules more than once:

 ```ruby
 SymbolizeAndOptionalSchema = Types::Hash.